pmem/pmdk-examples/README.md

 ### Run Instructions

-Add the library path to your `LD_LIBRARY_PATH` environment variable:
+If you are not using a custom installed PMDK, add the library path to your `LD_LIBRARY_PATH` environment variable before running any sample code:

 	$ export LD_LIBRARY_PATH=$(pwd)/pmdk/src/nondebug:$LD_LIBRARY_PATH